njamesgeorge1223/Pewlett-Hackard-Homicide-Investigation-with-SQL-Queries/Resources/README.md

-This folder holds the data files for the database tables in the Pewlett Hackard SQL Challenge.
+This folder holds the employee data files in the Pewlett Hackard SQL Challenge.